South West Scotland

 Where are the Maitlands?

-There are about 3,000 Maitland families, and about 1,000 Lauderdale families listed in telephone books and electoral registers around the world.
-Naturally, the Clan Maitland Society cannot keep track of all of them.
+There were about 3,000 Maitland families, and about 1,000 Lauderdale families listed in telephone books and electoral registers around the world in 1985.
+Since then, land lines hve declined and unindexed mobile phones have proliferated, so this sourse ofminformation has vanished.
+With these changes the Clan Maitland Society cannot keep track of all of our family.

 We are developing records of the main lines of the Maitland families.
 These are the Maitland families of the Lauderdale, Galloway and Aberdeen lines.
 These three lines, based on the Mautalents who settled first in Chevington around 1130, and later at Thirlestane around 1250 are thought to be the source of nearly all the present day Maitland families.